 top of page

-By the late 1840s, Columbus had become the mathematical center of North America's railroads.
-Its central location also turned Columbus into the nation's warehousing center.
+By the late 1840s, Columbus had become that mathematical center of North America's railroads.
+Its central location had also turned Columbus into the nation's warehousing center.
 Ohio also had more miles of rail than any other state.

-The railroad also turned Columbus into the country's fastest-growing city from 1850 through the mid-1870s.
+The railroad also turned Columbus into the fastest-growing city in the country from 1850 through the mid-1870s.

 Columbus offered the nation's swiftest distribution.